Our story began with Eilidh, a 14-year-old girl from the Isle of Barra in Scotland and the niece of Ardonagh colleague, Margaret.

 David has been Chief Executive Office of The Ardonagh Group since its creation in 2017.
 An Insead Alumnus, David’s career has spanned 30 years on the front line of the insurance industry.
 With John, David was instrumental to the Trust’s creation and its first act – when colleagues across the Group came together in solidarity of the Manchester bombings in 2017.
 David champions ACT’s role as a platform connecting Ardonagh’s community of employees around the world and harnessing the spirit of the Ardonagh people as a collective driving force for common good.

-Antony is CEO of Ardonagh Specialty, he originally joined the Ardonagh Group in 2016 and has played a pivotal role within the wider Group most notably as Deputy CFO.
+Antony is Ardonagh's Chief Commercial Officer.
+He originally joined the Group in 2016 and has played a pivotal role within the wider Group most notably as Deputy CFO and Ardonagh Specialty CEO.
 Prior to Ardonagh, Antony held senior executive positions across a number of key industries, including FTSE 100 Telecoms giants BT and France Telecom, private equity firm Oakley Capital, and the RSA Insurance Group.
-As well as lending his financial acumen to the Trust, Antony is often involved in charitable activities alongside colleagues from across the Specialty platform.
+As well as lending his financial acumen to the Trust, Antony is often involved in charitable activities alongside colleagues from across Group and the Specialty platform.

 Derek Coles is CEO of MGA in Ardonagh Retail and has been a part of ACT’s board of trustees since 2021.
 Derek is a stalwart advocate of ACT’s mission to champion the causes connected to Ardonagh colleagues.
 Derek’s brother, former Lutine CEO and ACT Employee Representative, Andy Coles, founded the annual Ride4Life event.
 The cycling challenge sees colleagues from across the Ardonagh take on an epic route and has so far raised over £65,000 for charity.
 Following Andy’s passing in 2020, Derek has continued to lend his support to Ride4Life, which reaches new heights every year.